-Degenerative conditions commonly arise at the L4-L5 level (between the fourth and fifth lumbar vertebrae) or the L5-S1 level (between the fifth lumbar and first sacral vertebrae).
+Degenerative conditions commonly arise at the L4 to L5 level (between the fourth and fifth lumbar vertebrae) or the L5 to S1 level (between the fifth lumbar and first sacral vertebrae).
 Nerve roots at that level affect the lower body, and an interruption of nerve function around the lumbar spine may lead to the following symptoms:

 - Mild pain or cramping in the lower back and/or buttocks that becomes increasingly worse

-- Tingling, or a pins-and-needles feeling, that travels down the lower back, through the buttocks and into the thigh
+- Tingling, or a pins-and-needles sensation, that travels down the lower back, through the buttocks and into the thigh

-- Weakness that affects muscle groups innervated by the affected nerve or nerves
+- Weakness that affects muscle groups impacted by the affected nerve or nerves

-- Bowel or bladder problems, if nerve compression affects the cauda equina, which is a bundle of nerves that extends off the bottom of the spinal cord.
-This can be a severe, even life-threatening, condition, and medical treatment should be sought immediately.
+In severe cases, bowel or bladder dysfunction may also occur, if nerve compression affects the cauda equina, which is a bundle of nerves that extends off the bottom of the spinal cord.
+This can be a life-threatening condition.
+Therefore, medical treatment should be sought immediately.

 How to treat neurogenic claudication

 Symptoms associated with neurogenic claudication can be managed using exercises that emphasize flexing the spine forward, along with pain medication.
 Your doctor can recommend a series of conservative treatments to help relieve pressure on the pinched nerve that is causing your pain and discomfort.